 4.Promoting the ‘Busy Myth’

 Today, many people believe busyness is a sign of seriousness and future success.
-For this reason, most of us act or keep ourselves busy without realizing that busyness kills creativity as it leads to mental fatigue, and results in us lacking the time for mental relaxation practices such as the art of doing nothing and meditation, which are essential for creativity.
+For this reason, most of us act or keep ourselves busy without realizing that busyness kills creativity as it leads to mental fatigue and results in the lack of time for mental relaxation practices such as meditation, which are essential for creativity.

 Although the internet boosts creativity because it increases access to information, it has also limited creativity as it makes people look for solutions from websites instead of formulating their own solutions.
 Moreover, it has resulted in information overload, which hinders creativity by causing mental overload.